 Horizontally scrolling through the timeline in DaVinci Resolve.

-I’ve obtained one for experimental purposes, and it is bound to forever stay in storage:
+I’ve obtained one for experimental purposes, and it stayed long in storage, because:

 There is no headphone jack, nor a microSD card slot.